gRoussac/multi-sig/README.md

 ## Step 6: Send a deploy from the primary account

-This example sends a deploy containing Wasm (`contract.wasm`), which adds a named key to the account.
+This step sends a deploy containing Wasm (`contract.wasm`), which adds a named key to the account.
 The source code for the Wasm comes from the [hello-world](https://github.com/casper-ecosystem/hello-world) repository.
 The deploy should succeed as the primary account has a weight of 3, which is greater than the deployment threshold.

 ### FOR EXAMPLE ONLY, PLEASE UPDATE PRIOR TO EXECUTING

-The first associated key creates and signs the deploy with the `make-deploy` command.

 ```bash
 casper-client put-deploy --chain-name casper-test \